jnalanko/DKS/README.md

 ## Best practices

-* When running with `--external-memory`, make sure that the working directory given as the parameter is set to a location with fast sustained writes and reads, preferably a fast SSD drive.
 * An underlying assumption in the tool is that the input k-mers come from longer contiguous sequences.
 This is exploited to improve running time and space.
 For best performance, give the inputs as long sequences of overlapping k-mers instead of giving every k-mer separately.
-* If the input data for indexing has many duplicate k-mers in a single input file, you can reduce the memory and/or disk usage during construction by assembling the k-mers into unitigs, using for example [ggcat](https://github.com/algbio/ggcat).
+* If the input data for indexing has many duplicate k-mers (a bacterial pangenome, for example), you can often **drastically** reduce the memory and/or disk usage during construction by assembling the k-mers into uncolored unitigs, using for example [ggcat](https://github.com/algbio/ggcat), and feeding in the unitigs with `--unitigs`.
+For example, in the external memory mode, this reduces the temporary disk usage required for indexing 1990 E. coli genomes from 154GiB to 1.1GiB.
+* When running with `--external-memory`, make sure that the working directory given as the parameter is set to a location with fast sustained writes and reads, preferably a fast SSD drive.

 ## Detailed instructions